-The results of the EYE-TA will be shared with parents/guardians during a one-on-one conversation in mid November.
+The results of the EYE-TA will be shared with parents/guardians at Learning Conferences during the week of November 27 to December 1, 2023.
 A written progress report is not required in the fall for children enrolled in Kindergarten.
 Parents/guardians of Kindergarten children will receive two written progress reports to document learning.